akshayranganath/my-ai-projects/bedrock/similarity-search/README.md

 * Images are accessible as public URLs.
 * Streamlit has write access to the system's temp directory
 * ChromaDB's embedding is based on [OpenClip](https://huggingface.co/docs/hub/open_clip).
-* Default similarity search is eucleadean distance `l2` algorithm
+* Default similarity search is Eucleadean distance `l2` algorithm.
+However, in this project, I am using `cosine distance` metric.
+* Lastly, the search looks for the 3 closes matches and a cosine distance less than 0.5.

+For more details on using ChromaDB and the algorithms, please refer to this excellent article, **[Embeddings and Vector Databases With ChromaDB – Real Python](https://realpython.com/chromadb-vector-database/)**.

 ### Indexing